The Best Booster Car Seat 2019

 You’ll note that many booster seats come with cup or juice box holders.
 These are a great convenience, but most car seat makers only recommend putting cardboard cups or juice boxes in these holders.
 Why?
 In a collision anything heavier than a cardboard juice box or cup can become a dangerous projectile.

-7. There isn’t one national standard for how long your child should be in a booster seat.
+7. There isn’t one law for how long your child must be in a booster seat—rules vary by state.

 Booster seat use is regulated on a state-by-state basis, at least when we’re talking about how long kids must remain in a booster.
 Some states have an age limit, some a weight and/or height limit.
 If you’re unsure about the rules in your state, check your state Department of Motor Vehicles’ web site.
 Here’s a link to look at all 50 states at a glance.